 - Isbister Scholarship, 1947, for high average at the University of Manitoba

 - Established Investigatorship of the American Heart Association, 1969-1974; five-year salary for beginning work on Biomagnetism, at MIT

-- MIT (McGovern Institute) award for MEG development [Photo]
+- MIT (McGovern Institute) award for MEG development, May 2012 [Photo]

 - Dedication of MEG lab at Massachusetts General Hospital, to David Cohen, November 2018[Photo]